maw501/maw501.github.io/_posts/ColumbiaML/2018-10-13-columbiaX-ML-week3.md

 * Entropy minimization
   * Given freedom over which new test target $y_i$ to measure we devise a strategy which is shown to be minimizing the uncertainty in our posterior.
 * Lasso Linear Regression
   * Often when $d \gg n$ we wish to perform feature selection with our data.
-The Lasso is analagous to Ridge Regression except we change the penalty on our weights to be the sum of the absolute values of the individual weights.
+The Lasso is analogous to Ridge Regression except we change the penalty on our weights to be the sum of the absolute values of the individual weights.